prane-eth/Submarine_cable_route/README.md

 Worldwide map can be seen using
 [this link](https://www.submarinecablemap.com/)

+Light travels at the fastest speed.
+We need not consider distance when finding route.
+We need to consider number of nodes on the way, along with the existing traffic in the route.

 ### <ins> Abstract</ins>:

   * We need to send data from our computer to a different server using the internet.
 It is sent to different countries through Submarine cables which are installed in the sea.
 The cables route about 99% of global internet traffic.
 These cables are also called Undersea cables.